f5devcentral/f5-agility-labs-automation/docs/class10/AS3/00-Backup-Restore-Role_as3.rst

 .. attention::

    The restore command will produce an error in some builds of Ansible even though the restoration does complete.
-It is a known bug.
+It is a known issue due to the reset of the RestAPI services.

 RUN THE TEMPLATE
 ----------------

 Running this template assumes that a F5 BIG-IP instance, necessary webservers and Ansible node are available.
-To deploy a sandbox infrastructure in AWS users can use the `Ansible Workshops <https://github.com/ansible/workshops>`__

-   1. Login to the Ansible Host
+   1. Ensure you are using a terminal from VSCode (UDF --> Ansible-Node --> Access --> Code-Server --> Password: Ansible123! --> Trust --> Terminal --> New Terminal)

    2. Change Directory in the Ansible Host to the use-cases repo previously downloaded